Crafts for Letter K

 And here’s a not-so-open-ended art activity.
 But I think these have value too — they can teach following directions and basic skills (like cutting, gluing, and placing).
 My Three and Four painted the patterns while doing a little color mixing.
 After the pictures dried, I cut them out (a few too many pieces for my little guys) and guided the boys as they glued to make their kangaroos.
 You can get the pattern from Learn Create Love.

 K is for King

-Did you know I’m doing a Letter of the Week series over at Crystal and Company?
+Did you know I’m doing a craft series over at Crystal and Company?
 Each of my kids enjoyed making this simple “K is for King” project.
 To see this craft and the rest of the craft series, visit Crystal and Company.

 For this project I printed out a giant letter K for each of my kids.
 Then I hot-glued an old key to a small plastic container.
 The kids dipped the key into paint and pressed it onto their letter K’s.
 This kind of simple activity is so useful for reinforcing the letter and its sound.

 My Four and Six cut out the letter K patterns.
 Then they glued on the paper kites and used just a dab of glue at the base of each kite to attach the yarn for kite strings.
 After adding some cotton for clouds, their simple crafts were complete.